ghost-writer-727/before-after-images-for-divi/README.txt

 == Changelog ==

 = 1.3.3 =
+* Bug Fix: Slider will display at default size when the user has not selected a size in the module settings.
-* Bug Fix: Visual Builder module will render full-size image sliders upon on image load rather than waiting for the component to re-render.
+* Bug Fix: Visual Builder module will render full-size images on load rather than waiting for the component to re-render.
-* Bug Fix: Fixed bug that caused slider handle to misalign with image clipping.
+* Bug Fix: Slider handle will better align with image clipping on the front-end slider.
-* Bug Fix: Fixed bug that prevented images from falling back to full-size in Visual Builder when selected size was not found.
+* Bug Fix: Visual Builder slider images will fall back to full-size when the selected image size is not found.

 = 1.3.2 =
 * Bug Fix: Fixed typos in text domain that affected internationalization.